clipmagic/ChatAI/docs/admin-guide/processchatai-config.md

 Defines the page ID from which re-indexing should begin.

 This allows administrators to:

 - resume a previous re-index operation,
 - process content in controlled ranges,
 - or limit re-indexing to newer content.

-When set, only pages with an ID greater than the specified value are processed.
+Only pages with an ID greater than this value are processed.

 ---